openjny/openjny.github.io/content/posts/20241111-inside-azure-aiops-01/index.en.md

 ### Leveraging Existing Assets

-Implementing AIOps requires setting up monitoring systems, data processing pipelines (data infrastructure), platforms for training and inferring machine learning models, incident management systems, and an overall framework to seamlessly integrate these components.
+Implementing AIOps requires setting up monitoring systems, data processing pipelines (data infrastructure), platforms for training and inferring ML models, incident management systems, and an overall framework to seamlessly integrate these components.
 Microsoft effectively utilizes its extensive digital assets, accumulated over years of service and data center operations, to facilitate the adoption of AIOps.

 ### Thorough Preliminary Research